 Avoid eye injuries and trauma.

-I myself had LASIK performed over 23 years ago and I remain independent of glasses to this day.
-I know the difference it can make to your life.
+I had LASIK performed over 23 years ago and I remain independent of glasses to this day.
+I know the difference it can make in your life.

 Feel free to get in touch with the team at Wellington Eye Centre if you have any other questions or wish to book a consultation with Dr Logan.
 You can call us on 0800 733 327 or complete the contact form below.